Walks and Hikes on the Pacific Harbour and Beqa Island

 Note that the best place for walks and hikes on the Pacific Harbour without a guide is on Beqa Island.
 There are many trails here that connect villages and resorts across the island, featuring stunning rainforest scenery.

-Learn more about the Pacific Harbour in 12 Things to Do in the Pacific Harbour & Beqa.
+Learn more about the Pacific Harbour in the 15 Things to Do in the Pacific Harbour & Beqa.
+And more a full list of walks across the islands, check out the 10 Best Walks in Fiji.

 1. Naiwaisomo Waterfall Hike